Resources - SBDC

 - The U. S. Government's Official Web Portal for Businesses: Has links to many online services, plus information on contracting with the government, laws and regulations, licenses, taxes, and startup business tools.

-- Starting a Home-Based Small Business: tips, ideas and resources, for new entrpreneurs who are interested in starting a business from the comfort of their own home.
+- Starting a Home-Based Small Business: tips, ideas and resources, for new entrepreneurs who are interested in starting a business from the comfort of their own home.

 Associations, Chambers, and Affiliates